kp-bit/xblinds/README.md

 If you want to 3D print this project, go to Thingiverse to download the STLs here: https://www.thingiverse.com/thing:4792584

-Here's the xblinds unit assembled: (I'd recommed desoldering the LED's on the ULN2003 stepper driver if you print the case in white filament, you'll know why when you see it).
+Here's the xblinds unit assembled: (You can safely desolder the LED's on the ULN2003 stepper driver if you should want to).

 ![3D-print](images/xblinds-open.jpg)